Menu

 1. Develop an understanding of the history of Britain and the wider world

-Pupils will develop a wide body of substantive knowledge of how past societies in Britain and the wider world were built, operated and changed over time and how societies influenced others.
-They will make connections and comparisons with contemporary society.
+Pupils develop a wide body of substantive knowledge of how past societies in Britain and the wider world were built, operated and changed over time and how societies influenced others.
+They make connections and comparisons with contemporary society.
 At KS2, learning about Britain’s history will be broadly chronological, to support understanding of development and change over time.
-We intend that historical concepts will be repeated over time (in different meaningful contexts), so that pupils will have the opportunity to build their schemata and strengthen their understanding with each encounter.
+We intend that historical concepts are repeated across studies (in different meaningful contexts), so that pupils have the opportunity to build schemata and strengthen their understanding with each encounter.

 2. Gain knowledge beyond their experience